Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Summary

-The effect of a truncated distribution is consistent with observations in turbulence, where the self-similar range of scales is limited in extent by the flow Reynolds number.
-Previous findings on the scale dependence of the fractal dimension \cite{Miller1991,Praskovsky1993} can be explained as a statistical consequence of the truncated distribution.
-Additionally, deviations from $\beta=3-\alpha$ in turbulent TA signals (Fig. \ref{fig:corrected}) are well-described by the proposed correction derived from the survival function.
+These finite Reynolds number effects may help to explain experimental observations in turbulence.
+Previous findings on the scale dependence of the fractal dimension \cite{Miller1991,Praskovsky1993} are likely due to a combination of the technical challenges discussed in the introduction \cite{Iyer2020} and the finite-size effects studied here.
+Additionally, deviations from $\beta_{TA}=3-\alpha$ in turbulent TA signals (Fig. \ref{fig8}) are well-described by the proposed correction derived from the survival function.
+The Reynolds number required for these statistical effects to become negligible, $Re_\lambda \gtrsim 10^5$, is well beyond current numerical and laboratory capacities.
+These findings are specific to one-dimensional signals, as the extension of the statistical effects to higher dimensions is not explored here.

 Based on the design of the simulations, the linear trends and effective exponent discussed above are purely statistical properties of truncated power laws.
-The findings are independent of any governing physics or underlying mechanisms such as self-organized criticality.
+The findings are independent of the governing Navier-Stokes equations or underlying mechanisms such as self-organized criticality.
+The relations provide no information on causality, and the only prerequisite is for self-similarity to exist within the signal.
 In this regard, the conclusions apply to any binary process defined by a truncated power law probability distribution.
-Importantly, the linear expressions cannot be directly applied to processes exhibiting amplitude variability with $s(t)$ values beyond 0 or 1.
+Importantly, the linear expressions cannot be directly applied to the full turbulent signals exhibiting amplitude variability beyond 0 or 1.
 In this case, certain relations also depend on the phase of the signal \cite{Higuchi1990}.